Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Ankylosaurian types of dinosaur

 Ankylosaurus was an Ankylosaurian.
-Click on the image to find out more about Ankylosaurus.
+Click on the image to find out more about this dinosaur.

-Ankylosauria was a group of armored dinosaurs that lived throughout the Mesozoic era.
+Ankylosauria was a group of armored dinosaurs that appeared in the mid-Jurassic and remained until the end of the Mesozoic era.
 They were large, powerful, four-legged animals.
-All were heavily armored, and some developed tail clubs which may have been used as defensive weapons against predators.
+All were heavily armored, and some developed tail clubs which were likely used as defensive weapons against predators.

 Example Ankylosaurians